splunk/sdds/README.md

 **What is Splunk Distributed Deployment Server/SDDS?**

-SDDS is a model to build a repeatable, scalable and standardized deployment of [Splunk Deployment Server](https://docs.splunk.com/Documentation/Splunk/8.2.6/Updating/Planadeployment) that can easily deployed, scaled & monitored from a central location (Monitoring Console).
+SDDS is a standardized model used to build a repeatable and scalable deployment of Splunk Deployment Server (https://docs.splunk.com/Documentation/Splunk/8.2.6/Updating/Planadeployment)

+SDDS can be easily deployed & scaled by adding "Remote" Deployment Server nodes while monitored from a central location (Monitoring Console).

 **SDDS has 3 components**